David-Bugaboo/Twentyheim/Wyrdgrave.md

 **When:** Out of Game(B).
 **Effect:** The player may immediately add one construct soldier to their crew for no cost.
 This soldier can be of any type from the Frostgrave Core Book or the Fireheart book, but the warband is subject to it’s the normal limit of soldiers.
 A Large construct takes up two slots in the limit, and consumes 10% of the warband earnings as upkeep.

-### Steam Power Armor Masterpiece
+### Steam Power armour Masterpiece

 **When:** Out of Game(B).
-**Effect:** The Engineer pays One soldier of the warband that is equipped or can be equipped with a Gromril Armor is equipped with a Steam Power Armor.
-Each game in which this soldier is used, the player must pay 50gc as upkeep for the armor.
+**Effect:** The Engineer pays One soldier of the warband that is equipped or can be equipped with a Gromril armour is equipped with a Steam Power armour.
+Each game in which this soldier is used, the player must pay 50gc as upkeep for the armour.
 This power may be used again to cover this upkeep price, but respecting the normal rules for Out of Game powers.
 If this power is used on a soldier, the soldier do not have any free item slots.
 If used on the Engineer itself, it occupies two item slots.

 _Rare, costly, and a maintenance nightmare, Steam Power Armour is the ultimate personal protection on the battlefield.
 Forged from heavy steel and fine-running gears, it encases the wearer completely, providing its own air supply and mechanical strength to bear its infernal weight.
 A figure clad in this armour gains \+4 Armour.
 Taking up two gear slots, Steam Power Armour also counts as carrying a hand weapon, a pistol, and a filter mask — all built in, all ready for battle without delay.
 The filter mask makes the figure Immune to Poison._